-The Company generated sufficient net income to meet its grant commitment to the Mission & Service Fund in 2018.
+The Company generated sufficient net income to meet its grant commitment to the Mission & Service Fund in 2020.
 Further the company was able to increase its equity base.
-The Committee considers the ability to repay investors as paramount.
-There will be headwinds from time to time, which motivates the Committee & the investment team to continue to review the Company's business model, marketing plans and activities; using a developed risk management framework.
+The Committee considers the ability to repay investors is paramount.
+The Covid-19 pandemic, required the Committee to meet more regulary, sometimes weekly, as the financial & market implications of the pandemic unfolded.
+The Committee and the investment team continue to review the Company's business model, marketing plans and activities leveraging with an embedded risk management framework.